AronAyub/django--digital-notes-App/README.md

 - Model - handles the data and how it is stored.
 - Template - allows us to model data coming from the database.

+- <>  we are not using pure html but a backend framework called django for defining templates.